GenesysCloudBlueprints/deploy-webmessaging-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 2. Change to the `blueprint/lambda-orderstatus directory.
 3. Issue the following build command: `GOOS=linux go build -o bin/main ./...`

 This will build a Linux executable called `main` in the `bin` directory.
-The CX as Code scripts will compress this executable and deploy the zip as part of the AWS Lambda deploy via Terraform.
+The CX as Code/Terraform scripts will compress this executable and deploy the zip as part of the AWS Lambda deploy via Terraform.

 **NOTE: The executable built above will only run on Linux.
 Golang allows you build Linux executables on Windows and OS/X, but you will not be able to run them locally.**